Something strange is happening.

 Becoming a Virtual (Work-from-Home) Entrepreneur

 Transitioning from full-time employee to a work-from-home entrepreneur can be a pretty big step for most people to take.
-This is especially true if you are used to a high salary and have really good benefits.
-And for many, not only are you taking care of your own financial well-being but you’re also sharing it with a partner and maybe providing for children as well.
+This is especially true if you are used to a high income and really great benefits.

-After working as a sales executive in the software industry for 14 years, thoughts about leaving became harder and harder.
+After working as a sales executive in the software industry for 14 years, thoughts about leaving to do something else became harder and harder.
 It seemed like I had too much to lose by walking away.
 Then I was laid off in 2013 after a company reorganization.
 I was (mostly) happily employed one day and told I wasn’t going to have a job the next.

-Fortunately, I had started a simple blog and began coaching a few people on the side.
-This helped me create some extra money and build just enough confidence to be able to go full time with coaching when I was laid off.
+Fortunately, I had started coaching a few people on the side.
+This helped me create some extra money and build just enough confidence to consider going full time with coaching when I was laid off.

-Around the time I was laid off, I was beginning to lose interest with my career in corporate software sales and really leaning into the coaching business I had started.
-I had been in the industry for over 14 years and felt I’d done a good job and didn’t necessarily have ambitions to climb the ladder further.
+Around the time I was laid off, I was beginning to lose steam with my career and really leaning into the coaching work I was doing.
+I had been in the software industry for over 14 years and felt I’d done a good job and didn’t necessarily have ambitions to climb the ladder any further.

-One of the glaringly obvious issues with getting laid off was that I was only making $10,000 per year with my part-time coaching business and $160,000 per year with my sales job.
+One of the glaringly obvious issues with getting laid off was that I was only making $10,000 per year with my part-time coaching business and $150,000+ per year as a sales executive.

 So, I had a choice to make.

-After many discussions and encouragement from my wife, I chose to step away from my software sales career.
-Here’s how I did it and what I’ve learned after nearly 7 years as a full-time coach.
+I thought it would be helpful to break down how I did it and what I’ve learned after nearly 8 years as a full-time coach.

-The Steps I Took to Become a Full-Time Coach
+The Steps I Took to Transition My Work and Become a Full-Time Coach

-1) I tested my business as a side hustle first.
+1) I tested my business idea as a side hustle first.

 It was important for me to know that I actually liked (nah, LOVED) my side hustle before jumping into it full-time.
 This was something I was going to be doing with the majority of my time going forward.

-With this in mind, I tested out my business as a side hustle for almost 2 years before deciding if it was right for me.
-This was 2 years of ups and downs, failures and successes, and true moments of learning.
+With this in mind, I tested out my business as a side hustle for nearly a year before deciding if it was right for me.
+This was a year of ups and downs, failures and successes, and true moments of learning.

-I slowly but surely figured out how to take my idea from hobby in year 1 to side hustle in year 2.
-Those 24 months gave me a taste of what working as a coach really felt like.
-It was eye-opening and harder than I thought, but at the end of the day, I still wanted more.
+I slowly but surely figured out how to take my idea from a hobby in year 1 to a business in year 2.
+Those 12 months gave me a taste of what working as a coach was really like.
+It was exciting, eye-opening and harder than I thought.
+But at the end of the day, I still wanted more.

 2) I built a support network before I needed it.

-Almost every Friday, I’d have a Skype or coffee meeting with another entrepreneur and ask them things like; “How did you get started?”, “How did you get your first customers?”, and “What are the biggest lessons you’ve learned along the way?”
+Almost every Friday, I’d have a virtual or in-person coffee meeting with another entrepreneur or coach and ask them things like; “How did you get started?”, “How did you get your first customers?”, and “What are the biggest lessons you’ve learned along the way?”
 It’s amazing what people will share with you when you just ask!

-After 2 years of immersing myself in books, conferences, and networking with other successful coaches, consultants, and entrepreneurs, I had a built-in network of people who were eager to cheer me on and support me as I made the leap to full-time coach.
+After a year of immersing myself in books, conferences, and networking with other successful coaches, consultants, and entrepreneurs, I had a built-in network of people who were eager to cheer me on and support me as I made the leap to full-time coach.

 3) I prepared financially for the leap.

 Outside of my wife’s yoga business income, we wanted to make sure this solopreneur venture wasn’t going to put us at too much risk.
-That’s why I ended up saving over 12 months of living expenses as an emergency fund.
-This money in the bank gave us peace of mind knowing that if it took me a while to grow my income, we’d be okay.
+That’s why I spent the better part of two years saving part of my sales executive income to cover several months of our living expenses.
+This money in the bank gave me some peace of mind knowing that if it took me a while to grow my coaching business, we’d still be okay.

-I also had a severance package which padded the emergency fund even more.
+I also had a severance package which provided an even longer runway if I needed it.
 And you know what?
-We needed it ALL.
+I needed it ALL.

-If you haven’t started an emergency fund, do it now.
+If you haven’t started a career transition fund, do it now.

 Healthcare was another area we were concerned about.
 After researching several plans and options with a local health insurance agent, we realized we could get a plan similar to what I had through my employer.
 Because we were in relatively good health, we went with a high deductible plan to keep our monthly premiums lower.
-This ended up costing us close to $10,000 last year when my wife was treated for breast cancer but at least we had really good health insurance when we needed it most.
+This ended up costing us close to $12,000 in 2019 when my wife experienced a major health issue but we had really good health insurance when we needed it most.

 Whatever you do, don’t skimp on health insurance.

-Last but not least, we focused on lowering our expenses in the 2 years leading up to my career change decision.
+Last but not least, we focused on lowering our expenses leading up to my career transition decision.
 We sold one car and got by just fine as a single car household.
 This reduced car insurance, maintenance, and repair costs.
-It would have eliminated even more expenses if we’d had a monthly car payment.

-Lessons After 7 Years as a Coach and Entrepreneur
+Important Lessons After 8 Years as a Coach and Entrepreneur

 1) Owning a business is harder than being an employee.

-Now that I’m 7 years into this entrepreneur venture, I’ve realized a few things.
-The first one is that when I was an employee, I did not realize the amount of benefits and perks I was provided.
+Now that I’m almost 8 years into my coaching venture, I’ve realized a few things.
+The first is that when I was an employee, I didn’t realize the amount of benefits and perks I was provided.
 I definitely took them for granted.

 The healthcare, dental and 401k plans were incredible.
-Now that I’m paying for these myself, I didn’t quite understand the monetary value as well as the emotional value of never having to worry about them.
+Now that I’m paying for these myself, I realize that I didn’t quite understand the monetary value as well as the emotional value of not having to worry about them.

-Outside of those benefits, there was also the advantage of having the following departments at work for me:
+Outside of those benefits, there was also the advantage of having the following departments at my company to rely on:

 - Accounts Receivable